pact-foundation/jest-pact/README.md

     // down the provider for you.
     beforeEach(() => // note the implicit return.
                      // addInteraction returns a promise.
-                     // If you don't want to implict return,
+                     // If you don't want to implicitly return,
                      // you will need to `await` the result provider.addInteraction({
         state: "Server is healthy",